Kendra Kincade loves a good puzzle.

 “It takes a lot of practice and a lot of training to be able to do that.”

-Kincade is the founder and board chair of Elevate Aviation, an organization that helps women find careers and breaks down gender barriers in the aviation industry.
+Kincade is the founder and board chair of Elevate Aviation, an organization which helps women find careers and breaks down gender barriers in the aviation industry.

 ‘Everyone thought I was a little crazy’